Ubitrack/ubitrack/README.md

 ### Preparations

+Some dependencies are fetched from the bincrafters repository.
+If not already active, you should add their repository:

+    $ conan remote add bincrafters "https://api.bintray.com/conan/bincrafters/public-conan"

 All TUM Ubitrack related software packages are hosted on the [CAMPAR](http://campar.in.tum.de) conan repository.
 The repository can be added using the following command after installing conan and your favourite compiler.

     $ conan remote add camp "https://conan.campar.in.tum.de"